-Lifestyle changes and medication can both be used to treat these conditions, and often a combination of these is the best option.
+Lifestyle changes and medication can both be used to treat these conditions, and often a combination of these is needed.
 Women may be able to lessen their symptoms by eating small, frequent meals that are low in salt but high in fruits, vegetables, and whole grains.
-Lean proteins can also help.
-Adding about 1,200 milligrams of calcium as well as vitamin D, vitamin E, vitamin B6, and magnesium supplements is also beneficial.

-Although many women with PMS do not feel like exercising, exercise it can lessen the symptoms of the syndrome.
+Exercise can lessen the symptoms of the syndrome.
 Aim for a healthy average of 30 minutes a day, five days a week.
-Stress reduction techniques, healthy sleep habits, and decreased caffeine use can also help.
+Stress reduction techniques, healthy sleep habits, and decreased caffeine and alcohol use can also help.

 Medications for PMS symptoms include diuretics, or water pills, that relieve bloating.
-Painkillers and anti-inflammatory medications can lower pain and inflammation levels.
-Birth control pills help regulate hormone levels and may make PMS less intense.
-Other medication options include anti-anxiety drugs, antidepressants and gonadotropin-releasing hormone agonists.
+Anti-inflammatory medications such as ibuprofen and naproxen can decrease pain.
+Birth control pills help regulate hormone levels by blocking ovulation and may make PMS less intense.
+Other medication options include anti-anxiety medications and antidepressants.

 PMS is part of life for most women.
 While the symptoms can be uncomfortable, they should not be life-altering.
-If you are experiencing PMS symptoms that are affecting your daily life, talk to your doctor to discuss the possibility that you need further treatment of PMDD.
+If you are experiencing PMS symptoms that are affecting your daily life, talk to your doctor to discuss the possibility that you might have PMDD and need treatment.

 Questions to ask your doctor